NON-STATE ACTORS IN EDUCATION

 Entry/Establishment

-According to the Education Law (2016) and the Education Regulations (2017), all facilities providing learning support must apply to the Ministry of Education, Youth, Sports, Agriculture, and Lands (MEYSAL) and comply with the requirements to receive school status to operate.
-Institutions providing educational support must follow the exact requirements of private compulsory education institutions to operate.
+According to the 2016 Education Law and 2017 Education Regulations, all facilities providing learning support must apply to the Ministry of Education, Youth, Sports, Agriculture, and Lands (MEYSAL) for a license to operate.
+All institutions are required to comply with the same operation requirements applicable to private compulsory education institutions.

 Financial operation and quality